IrinaPukhlova/Investment-strategy/SMA_strategy/README.md

 ## Project Description
-The purpose of this work was chosen to test the performance of a green investment.
+The purpose of this work was chosen to test the performance of a green investment with Simple Moving Average Trading Strategy.
 And the main hypothesis is: Will green investment always bring a good return?
 To test this hypothesis is used the Global X Renewable Energy Producers ETF (ticker - RNRG).

 The main analysis is done in the Jupiter Notebook file SMA_strategy_analysis.ipynb